shapeshed/shapeshed.com/content/posts/better_coding_with_fangs.md

-{
-  "title": "Better coding with Fangs",
-  "date": "2006-04-10T00:00:00+01:00",
++++
+date = "2006-04-10T00:00:00+01:00"
-  "description": "Until today I wasn't aware of the Fangs plugin for Firefox.
-Whilst reading an article on evaluating accessibility over at 456 Berea Street I came across the plugin.", "tags": [
+description = "Until today I wasn't aware of the Fangs plugin for Firefox.
+Whilst reading an article on evaluating accessibility over at 456 Berea Street I came across the plugin." tags = ["Browsers", "CSS", "XHTML"] title = "Better coding with Fangs"

-    "Browsers",
-    "CSS",
-    "XHTML"
-  ]
-}
++++

 Roger at <a href="http://www.456bereastreet.com/">456 Berea Street</a> recommends that developers use the <a href="http://www.standards-schmandards.com/index.php?2004/11/22/8-fangs-release-05">fangs</a> plugin to assess accessibility and I fully concur with him.
 What the plugin does is to give you a representation of how screen readers will see your site.
 I have been using the Lynx browser to try and emulate this but this is much better.